-Whatever your sexual orientation, if you feel you have behaved in a sexually risky manner ( for example, a one-night stand with a stranger or unprotected sex with a person who is not your regular partner… ), a consultation with our sexual health specialist is strongly adviced to rule out any damaging health consequences.
+Whatever your sexual orientation, if you feel you have behaved in a sexually risky manner (for example, a one-night stand with a stranger or unprotected sex with a person who is not your regular partner), a consultation with our sexual health specialist is strongly advised, to rule out any damaging health consequences.

-The Saint James Hospital GU Clinic follows a policy of strict patient confidentiality and no information is divulged to anyone, relatives included, without the patient’s prior written consent.
+The Saint James Hospital GU Clinic follows a policy of strict patient confidentiality and no information is disclosed to anyone, without the patient’s prior written consent.